Battle of Buxar (1764): Epic War That Shaped India's Future

 3. Military Strengths and Strategies

-The English had a thoroughly prepared armed force, having unrivaled big guns and restrained troops.
+The English had a thoroughly prepared armed force, having unrivalled big guns and restrained troops.
 Their technique was to utilize their cannons effectively and keep a tight formation to counter the mush but less coordinated Indian powers.
 The Indian alliance then again had a bigger armed force; however, it came up short on discipline and high-level weapons that the English had.
-Their system was to overpower the English with numbers and utilize their insight into the neighborhood landscape for their potential benefit.
+Their system was to overpower the English with numbers and utilize their insight into the neighbourhood landscape for their potential benefit.

 Battle of Buxar Date and Location